filakhtov/gentoo-use-docs/sys-apps/kmod.md

 It is safe to disable this flag because it is only needed by developers who uses a `libkmod` library.

-### libressl
-Only works if the `pkcs7` flag is enabled.
-Use the LibreSSL library instead of the OpenSSL to obtain module signature information.

-This flag should normally be disabled and should only ever be toggled system-wide, because these SSL libraries can not be simultaneously installed into the same system.

 ### lzma
 Pass the `--with-xz` option to the configure script.
 Provide support for modules compressed using `LZMA`/`LZMA2` compression formats via xz utils.